pinnaculum/galacteek/README.rst

 AppImage
 --------

-For Linux users, you can get an AppImage from the github releases_ page.
+For Linux users, you can get an AppImage from the github releases_ page (go-ipfs_ version *0.4.18* is included in the AppImage).

 PIP
 ---